-There are a lot of worthy borrowers in this country that aren't getting the mortgage service they deserve.
-We have lenders that can provide loan programs that can accommodate make sense loans for you and specific to your wants, needs, and requirements.
+There are a lot of worthy borrowers in this country who are not getting the mortgage service they deserve.
+We have lenders who can provide loan programs that can accommodate make sense loans for you and specific to your wants, needs, and requirements.

-If you're a self-employed borrower with fair to excellent credit and liquid reserves and down payment, you should qualify for a good mortgage loan This is why we have alternative income documentation programs: Bank Statement Loans, Stated Income, No Doc, Asset Depletion / Asset Utilization, Lite/Reduced Doc and other income documentation options.
+If you are a self-employed borrower with fair to excellent credit, liquid reserves, and down payment, you should qualify for a mortgage loan This is why we have alternative income documentation programs: Bank Statement Loans, Stated Income, No Doc Mortgages and Loans, Asset Depletion / Asset Utilization, Lite/Reduced Doc and other income documentation options.
 Non-qm mortgage lending is leveling out the playing field for buying power between the self-employed and wage-earners.

 People with excellent credit can often find better pricing from a mortgage broker.
-Many banks require that the borrower have excellent credit, six 12-month seasoned reserves, 20% and greater down payment, 2 years the same job employment, so forth.
+Many banks require that the borrower have excellent credit, six 12-month seasoned reserves, 20% and greater down payment, 2 years at the same employment.
 However, there are lenders out there that will approve a unique credit profile or a bad or not-so-good credit loan.
 And of course, we also have programs like the FHA loan and VA loans that will help you get approved.
-Just because one lender offers an FHA or VA loan denies you that you can't get approved under the same loan under a different broker; different brokers have different lenders that do the same kind of loan.
+Just because one lender offers an FHA or VA loan denies you that you cannot get approved under the same loan under a different broker; different brokers have different lenders that do the same kind of loan.

 When getting pre-qualified and approved for a home loan, you may want to speak with a mortgage broker.
 Mortgage brokers have access to hundreds of lenders as well as information about various types of programs that may be helpful to you.

 Seeking a lender that will approve your mortgage with reasonable pricing, terms, and conditions?
 Not all Loan Officers are created equally.
-Good service is a good rate, quick turn-times, and a loan.
+Good service is a good rate, quick turn-times, fast escrow and close.
 Great service is all that plus the right mortgage that fits you.
-A Loan Officer that possess the knowledge, experience, and resource to get work done.
+Consult a Loan Officer that possesses the knowledge, experience, and resource to get work done.